atulkumarpccs/Self-Driving-Car-Engineer-Nanodegree-Program--Project5/README.md

  2.Some of package for python are installed manually.

  3.AWS setup is not working as per support project so done locally.

+ 4.Dataset is stord locally for fixing the Udacity project submisssion error.
  ```

  ### From Git to Github :